Skip to Content

 1. Period 2 weeks early and heavy, Am I Pregnant?

 It’s possible you could have an early period with heavy bleeding.
 This may occur due to hormone imbalance.
-However, there is still a chance you are already having a miscarriage.
+However, there is still a chance you are already having a miscarriage if you are pregnant.

 The truth is that implantation bleeding is light, and may easily be missed.
-Heavy bleeding with fetal tissue are signs of a miscarriage.
+Heavy bleeding with clots or tissue, especially with cramping and a positive pregnancy test, can be a sign of a miscarriage or, less commonly, ectopic pregnancy.
+These need urgent medical care.
+ACOG+

 Other causes are